-Alexander Safonov is an Assistant Professor in the Composite Materials and Structures Laboratory at Skoltech Center for Design, Manufacturing, and Materials (CDMM).
+Alexander Safonov is an Assistant Professor in the Composite Materials and Structures Laboratory at Skoltech Center for Materials Technologies (CMT).
 Key areas include polymer composite technology, mechanics of composite materials, numerical analysis of technological processes, topology optimization of structures, constitutive modeling of materials, FEM analysis of products, bionic design, and geomorphology.

 Prof. Safonov’s research work currently focuses on develop the pultrusion process to fabricate structural profiles of fiber reinforced thermoplastic materials.
 Thermoplastic composites offer several advantages such as higher crack resistance and damage tolerance due to the higher ultimate strain of matrix; shorter production cycle due to the absence of chemical reactions during fabrication; excellent environmental resistance; and thermoforming capabilities as thermoplastic matrix melts under high temperatures without chemical destruction.
 The main goal is to develop the process to fabricate of structural profiles and structures of fiber reinforced thermoplastic materials, capable to compete with and outperform those of traditional thermoset materials.